Microscopy: Fluorescence

 When certain compounds are illuminated with high energy light, they emit light of a lower frequency.
 This effect is known as fluorescence.
 Often specimens show their characteristic autofluorescence image, based on their chemical makeup.

 This method is of critical importance in the modern life sciences, as it can be extremely sensitive, allowing the detection of single molecules.
 Many fluorescent dyes can be used to stain structures or chemical compounds.
 One powerful method is the combination of antibodies coupled to a fluorophore as in immunostaining.
 Examples of commonly used fluorophores are fluorescein or rhodamine.

 The antibodies can be tailor-made for a chemical compound.
 For example, one strategy often in use is the artificial production of proteins, based on the genetic code (DNA).
 These proteins can then be used to immunize rabbits, forming antibodies which bind to the protein.
 The antibodies are then coupled chemically to a fluorophore and used to trace the proteins in the cells under study.

 Highly efficient fluorescent proteins such as the green fluorescent protein (GFP) have been developed using the molecular biology technique of gene fusion, a process that links the expression of the fluorescent compound to that of the target protein.
 This combined fluorescent protein is, in general, non-toxic to the organism and rarely interferes with the function of the protein under study.
 Genetically modified cells or organisms directly express the fluorescently tagged proteins, which enables the study of the function of the original protein in vivo.

 Growth of protein crystals results in both protein and salt crystals.
 Both are colorless and microscopic.
 Recovery of the protein crystals requires imaging which can be done by the intrinsic fluorescence of the protein or by using transmission microscopy.
-Both methods require an ultraviolet microscope as protein absorbs light at 280 nm.
+Both methods require an ultraviolet microscope as proteins absorbs light at 280 nm.
 Protein will also fluorescence at approximately 353 nm when excited with 280 nm light.

 Since fluorescence emission differs in wavelength (color) from the excitation light, an ideal fluorescent image shows only the structure of interest that was labeled with the fluorescent dye.
 This high specificity led to the widespread use of fluorescence light microscopy in biomedical research.
 Different fluorescent dyes can be used to stain different biological structures, which can then be detected simultaneously, while still being specific due to the individual color of the dye.

 To block the excitation light from reaching the observer or the detector, filter sets of high quality are needed.
 These typically consist of an excitation filter selecting the range of excitation wavelengths, a dichroic mirror, and an emission filter blocking the excitation light.
 Most fluorescence microscopes are operated in the Epi-illumination mode (illumination and detection from one side of the sample) to further decrease the amount of excitation light entering the detector.